 Temporomandibular Disorders (TMD) affects millions of people each year.
 Individuals suffering from TMD may experience similar symptoms, but the affected anatomical structures and causes of injury can be quite different.

 The good news is that this complex problem can be treated effectively, in most cases, if one is willing to take the time to properly evaluate, and then build customized treatments that address that individual’s specific needs.
-Research supports the combination of addressing both osseous and soft tissue dysfunction in treating this condition (21,22,25,26).
-From a clinical perspective I have also found that stress management is often an important aspect of TMD.
-We have found instruction in mediation, and mindfulness to be very effective.
+Research supports the combination of addressing both osseous and soft tissue dysfunction.
+(21,22,25,26)

-Bottom-line, research supports treating TMD with a multi-disciplinary approach that involves the dental community, manual therapy, a functional exercise program, and stress reduction strategies.
+Bottom-line, research supports treating TMD with a multi-modal approach.
 This perspective has provided our patients with faster, more effective lasting results.

 DR. BRIAN ABELSON DC.

 Dr. Abelson believes in running an Evidence Based Practice (EBP).
 EBP's strive to adhere to the best research evidence available, while combining their clinical expertise with the specific values of each patient.

 Dr. Abelson is the developer of Motion Specific Release (MSR) Treatment Systems.
 His clinical practice in is located in Calgary, Alberta (Kinetic Health).
 He has recently authored his 10th publication which will be available later this year.

 Make an appointment with our incredible team at Kinetic Health in NW Calgary.
 Just scan the QR code with your phones camera and click the link, or call Kinetic Health at 403-241-3772 to make an appointment today!

 Discover more in Dr. Abelson’s book “Exercises for the Jaw to Shoulder”.